sph-mn/sdupes/readme.md

 ~~~
 usage: sdupes
 description
-  read file paths from standard input and display paths of excess duplicate files sorted by modification time ascending.
+  read file paths from standard input and display paths of excess duplicate files sorted by creation time ascending.
   considers only regular files with differing device id and inode. files are duplicate if all of the following properties match:
   * size
   * murmur3 hashes of start, middle, and end portions